Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

-Having ascertained the existence of rough and crumpled phases in 2D, we now speculate on the global fixed point structure including the strong coupling fixed points, which are inaccessible to perturbative RG; see Fig.~\ref{occam}.
+Having ascertained the existence of rough and crumpled phases in 2D, we now speculate on the global fixed point structure, including the strong coupling fixed points, which are inaccessible to perturbative RG; see Fig.~\ref{occam}.
 The RG flow lines that flow out of the fixed point (0,0) in the unstable region of the phase space should flow to one of these fixed points.
-To analyze these fixed points, we are first guided by the expectation that there should be a strong coupling fixed point at $g\neq 0, g_2=0$, which is the expected 2D KPZ string coupling fixed point and should govern the scaling laws for a 2D KPZ surface (which is rough).
-This is marked by a red circle (the other red circle at the origin is another fixed point that is unstable along the $g$-direction, but stable along the $g_2$-direction).
+To analyze these fixed points, we are first guided by the expectation that there should be a strong coupling fixed point at $g\neq 0, g_2=0$, which is the expected 2D KPZ strong coupling fixed point and should govern the scaling laws for a 2D KPZ surface (which is rough).
+This is marked by a red circle (the other red circle at the origin is another fixed point that is unstable along the $g$ direction but stable along the $g_2$ direction).
 In the present model, this fixed point is expected to be unstable against perturbation by a finite $\gamma$ or $g_2$.
-On one side of the $g$-axis, there should be a crumpled phase, which we expect to be characterized by a stable crumpled phase fixed point, marked by a blue square in Fig.~\ref{occam}.
-On the other side of the $g$-axis, there should be a rough phase.
-Considering the MCT prediction of nonuniversal scaling in the rough phase, we speculate a {\em fixed line} marked by broken line in Fig.~\ref{occam}, corresponding to the rough phase.
-On the side of the $g$-axis with a crumpling fixed, we also expect to have a stable rough phase fixed line for higher negative values of $g_2$ (or higher negative values of $\gamma$), giving nonuniversal scaling.
+On one side of the $g$ axis, there should be a crumpled phase, which we expect to be characterized by a stable crumpled phase fixed point, marked by a blue square in Fig.~\ref{occam}.
+On both sides of the $g$ axis, there should be a rough phase enclosing the $g$ axis.
+Considering the MCT prediction of nonuniversal scaling in the rough phase, we speculate a {\em fixed line} in each of these regions marked by broken line in Fig.~\ref{occam}, corresponding to the rough phase.
+On the side of the $g$ axis with a crumpling fixed point, we also expect to have another region with a stable rough phase fixed line for higher negative values of $g_2$ (or higher negative values of $\gamma$), giving nonuniversal scaling.